Gnashh/OOP_Final_Project/README.md

 Made by: Marcellinus Ganesia Luviandanu_2702359572

-# Obejct Oriented Programing Final Project
+# Object Oriented Programing Final Project

 This is the final project repository for Object Oriented Programing class using Java Programming Languange.
 This project content is a restaurant simulation game that uses OOP concepts.